-The first time I had Thai iced tea, I was in a Thai restaurant (no surprise…), and I needed something to cool the fire that was burning in my mouth after just a few bites of my spicy chili-laden lunch.
+The first time I had Thai iced tea, I was in my favorite Thai restaurant (no surprise…), and I needed something to cool the fire that was burning in my mouth after just a few bites of my spicy chili-laden lunch.

 Thai iced tea to the rescue!
 It was delicious and refreshing and the sweet creaminess of it was just what I needed to cool off my burning tongue.

-Now that I’ve figured out how to make it, I don’t have to actually burn my mouth on spicy Thai food to be able to enjoy a sweet, creamy glass of this iced tea.
+Now that I’ve figured out how to make this creamy drink, I don’t have to actually burn my mouth on spicy Thai food to be able to enjoy a sweet, creamy glass of this iced tea.

-Learning how to make Thai iced tea at home is easy once you know a few key secrets.
+Learning how to make iced Thai milk tea at home is easy once you know a few key secrets.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.